-Due diligence for ESG risks in responsible supply chains
+Due diligence for ESG risks in responsible organizations and supply chains

-How to provide customers and consumers with reliable information regarding the exposure to risks of adverse impacts in the factories down the supply chain caused by issues related social responsibility aspects: human rights and labour conditions, health and safety, environment and business ethics?
+How to provide customers and consumers with reliable information regarding the social responsibility aspects (human rights and labour conditions, health and safety, environment and business ethics) down the supply chains?

 How to provide investors with reliable and verified non-financial information regarding the ESG (Environmental, Social, Governance) risks in compliance with the Directive 2014/95/EU requirements ?

-Get It Fair is a third party Due Diligence scheme referred to international guidelines and standards designed to provide buyers and consumers with reliable and verified information regarding the social responsibility aspects and the ESG risks down the supply chains.
+Get It Fair is a third party Due Diligence Programme referred to international guidelines and standards designed to provide buyers, investors and consumers with reliable and verified information regarding the social responsibility aspects and the ESG risks in organizations and their supply chains.

 GET IF FAIR IS UNIVERSALLY APPLICABLE TO ALL TYPES OF ORGANIZATIONS